japila-books/spark-structured-streaming-internals/docs/StreamExecution.md

 `offsetSeqMetadata` is a <<spark-sql-streaming-OffsetSeqMetadata.md#, OffsetSeqMetadata>>.

-NOTE: `offsetSeqMetadata` is part of the <<spark-sql-streaming-ProgressReporter.md#offsetSeqMetadata, ProgressReporter Contract>> to hold the current event-time watermark and timestamp.

 `offsetSeqMetadata` is used to create an <<spark-sql-streaming-IncrementalExecution.md#, IncrementalExecution>> in the *queryPlanning* phase of the <<spark-sql-streaming-MicroBatchExecution.md#runBatch-queryPlanning, MicroBatchExecution>> and <<spark-sql-streaming-ContinuousExecution.md#runContinuous-queryPlanning, ContinuousExecution>> execution engines.

 `offsetSeqMetadata` is initialized (with `0` for `batchWatermarkMs` and `batchTimestampMs`) when `StreamExecution` is requested to <<runStream, run stream processing>>.